Psychosiss/A3-Server-info-Menu/README.md

 Donate link: http://scarcode.com/donate/ <br />

 #### SPECIAL THANKS
-Special thanks to whom who created me.
+Special thanks to Whom Who created me.
 He gave me the brains to do all of this :)